Frequently asked questions

-You need an Apple device (iPad, MacBook, Mac, iPhone) that runs a minimum of iOS 12 with at least 5GB of storage for the ATPL books.
+Apple only.
+To download a Padpilot ebook from our Apple Bookstore an Apple device (iPad, MacBook, Mac, iPhone) that runs a minimum of iOS 12 and has at least 5GB of storage for the ATPL books is required.

-Once you’ve downloaded your Padpilot books, you can use them across all your Apple devices.
-But which device is better?
+Once you’ve downloaded your Padpilot books, use them across all your Apple devices.
+Which device is better?
 It’s personal preference but most people choose an iPad as it’s portable and big enough to read comfortably.

 iMacs, Macbooks and iPads are all good for proper studying, and your iPhone can be useful for quick quizzes on the go.
-(If you like to have a 2 page view when studying, you’ll need a screen size of 10.2 inches or more).
+And if you like to have a 2 page view when studying, you’ll need a screen size of 10.2 inches or more.

 How do I study, highlight and make notes in my book?